rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 - Load balancing
 - Automatic retries, backoff, and circuit breaking

-After Istio is enabled in a cluster, you can leverage Istios' control plane functionality with `kubectl`.
+After Istio is enabled in a cluster, you can leverage Istio's control plane functionality with `kubectl`.

 Rancher's Istio integration comes with comprehensive visualization aids: